Priyanka201394/ApiAutomationFramework/README.md

    - It is Open source
    - BDD based testing framework
    - Perform Multi thread parallel execution
-   - Perform API and UI Automation
+   - Perform API and UI Automation in single framework
    - Validate Performance of the API and UI

 ### Setup